m3o7/rasm/README.md

 ## Goal
 The goal of this repository is it to create a simple plotter - along the lines of [Der Kritzler](http://tinkerlog.com/2011/09/02/der-kritzler/).

+## status (march 29th 2013)
+I just set up the github repository, so for now I will more or less randomly push code into the repository and only over time create a documentation etc. So if you have questions just write me MarcoPashkov AT gmail DOT com.

 ## Hardware
 * [Raspberry Pi](http://www.raspberrypi.org/) (thank you [PyCon 2013](https://us.pycon.org/2013/) for this AWESOME gift!!!)
 * [Arduino Uno](http://arduino.cc/)